 As a stage actor, Ian is perhaps best known for his role in Lee Hall’s The Pitmen Painters, as the art teacher Robert Lyon, a role created for him in the hit play which ran for over four years, via Broadway, the West End and the National Theatre.
 Performance of the Year, NE Culture Awards, 2009.

-He has recently been playing King George III in his own play, Mr Foote’s Other Leg, in a return to the West End opposite Simon Russell Beale.
-He has performed Off Broadway and in Los Angeles, and in theatres all over the UK.
-He started his film career in Merhcant Ivory’ Howards End and more recent film and TV work includes Downton Abbey, Sensitive Skin, Time Trumpet, Harry Potter and the Deathly Hallows (as Hermione’s father) and the Russian films Admiral Kolchak and Voina (Best Actor Nomination, Montreal Film Festival).
+He played Prince George (George III) in his own play, Mr Foote’s Other Leg, in a return to the West End opposite Simon Russell Beale.
+He has performed in theatres all over the UK, as well as in the West End, Broadway, Off Broadway and Los Angeles.
+He started his film career in Merhcant Ivory’ Howards End and more recent film and TV work includes The Children Act, Harry Potter and the Deathly Hallows Parts I & II (as Hermione’s father), Downton Abbey, Sensitive Skin, Time Trumpet, and the Russian films Admiral Kolchak and Voina (Best Actor Nomination, Montreal Film Festival).

 THE PITMEN PAINTERS